Student Wellbeing & Support

 Peer Mentoring Services

 Peer mentoring connects students with others who have experience in similar academic and social situations.
-This student support service is valuable for guidance and confidence-building.
+This support service provides practical guidance and helps build confidence.

 Core peer mentoring services: